 As a result, the discussed process should be consuming a little less CPU power.

 Method 3.
-Shut down Windows Defender to kill Antimalware Service Executable in Windows 10
+Shut down Windows Defender to kill Antimalware Service Executable high memory usage in Windows 10

 Before you use this method to fix MsMpEng.exe high CPU Usage, please be aware of the fact that you will be disabling Windows’ inbuilt security system.

 However, keep in mind that most of the security software still slow down computers, so try to find a lightweight one.
 You can check software reviews on our site if you’d like to.